opulencedeveloper/http-fireBase-POST-and-GET__verbs/README.md

-# This code was written for the purpose of teaching and reference
+# This code was written for the purpose of teaching and reference..